JulianKeller/cs425-backdoor/eviltwin/EvilTwin_Setup.md

 	unmanaged-devices:mac=AA:BB:CC:DD:EE:FF, A2:B2:C2:D2:E2:F2
 	```

 4. View available internet interfaces
 	`iwconfig`
 	You should see several devices such as eth0, wlan0, lo, etc.
 	Now plug in your usb wireless adapter and run the command again.
 	`iwconfig`
 	You should see your new network device with the name of something like wlan1 for example.
 You will need this for the next step.

 5. Enable the wireless adapter
 	`ifconfig wlan1 up`

 6. Ensure the wireless card is not connected to internet
 	`nmcli con`
 	If it is connected, disconnect it from the network that is connected to our adapter
 	`nmcli con down <UUID>`

 7. Now we will create a monitor interface by putting the wireless adapter into monitor mode.
 	`airmon-ng start wlan1`
 	You will likely see a message that says to run `airmon-ng check kill` to kill interfering processes.
 We can safely ignore this.

 8. Look at iwconfig again and we can see our new network monitoring device.
 	`iwconfig`
 	It will have a name such as `wlan1mon`.

 9. Find the device to spoof and record the BSSID (mac address), channel, and ESSID
-	 first update known manufacturer mac addresses of routers: `airodump-ng-oui-update`
+	 First update known manufacturer mac addresses of routers: `airodump-ng-oui-update`
 	 Then get a list of all the devices broadcasting around you.
 	`airodump-ng wlan1mon`
 	Look under the ESSID column for the name of the network you want to spoof.
 	When you see it hit `ctrl+c` and then copy that line to a text file.
 	Copy down the BSSID (MAC address), CH (channel), and ESSID (Wireless access point name) values.

 9. Now for fun, take a look at the devices connected to that network.
 	Enter the BSSID from the previous step in this command
 	`airodump-ng -d <BSSID> wlan1mon`

 9. Lets boost our signal strength, to the max legal limit in the US.
 	Note that not all wireless adapters support this.
 	```
 	ifconfig wlan1mon down